MGIC: Multigrid-in-Channels Neural Network Architectures: Multigrid-in-channels CNN architectures

 For simplicity, we assume that the CNN-block and the MGIC-block change neither the number of channels nor the spatial resolution of the images.
 That is, both $\bfx_l$ and $\bfx_{l+1}$ in \eqref{eq:MG-block} have $c_{\rm in}$ channels of the same spatial resolution.
 Given a CNN-block, a group size $s_g$ and a coarsest grid size $s_c$, we define the multigrid block in Alg. \ref{alg:MGStep}, and as an example we present and discuss a two-level version of it below.
 Here, the two-level hierarchy is denoted by levels $0,1$, and $\bfx^{(0)} = \bfx_l$ are the input feature maps at the finest level (level $0$).
 The two-level block is as follows

 We first down-sample the channel dimension of the input feature maps $\bfx^{(0)}$ in Eq. \eqref{eq:MulRestriction} by a factor of 2, using a restriction operator $R_0$.
 This operation creates the coarse feature maps $\bfx^{(1)}$, which have the same spatial resolution as $\bfx^{(0)}$, but half the channels.
 The operator $R_0$ is implemented by a grouped $1\times1$ convolution; see a detailed discussion in Sec. ~\ref{sec:transfer}.
 Then, in Eq. \eqref{eq:Coarsest} a non-grouped CNN block is applied on the coarse feature maps $\bfx^{(1)}$.
 This block couples all channels but involves only $c_{\rm in}^2/4$ parameters instead of $c_{\rm in}^2$.
 Following that, in Eq. \eqref{eq:InterpolatedGrid} we use a prolongation operator $P_0$ to up-sample the residual $\bfx^{(1)} - R_0\bfx^{(0)}$\footnote{In the multigrid literature, this term is called a coarse grid correction, because it corrects the the fine level solution using an interpolated coarse error approximation.
-Here, there is no iterative solution, just propagating feature maps, hence we use the term residual that is common in deep learning literature as the addition to the feature maps in a layer.} from the coarse level to the fine level (up-sampling in channel space) and obtain a tensor with $c_{\rm in}$ channels.
+Here, there is no iterative solution, as we just propagate feature maps through the network's layer.
+Hence, we use the term residual that is common in deep learning literature as the addition to the feature maps in a layer.} from the coarse level to the fine level (up-sampling in channel space) and obtain a tensor with $c_{\rm in}$ channels.
 Adding the up-sampled residual is common in non-linear multigrid schemes---we elaborate on this point below.
 Finally, in Eq. \eqref{eq:fineCNN} we perform a grouped CNN block, which is of significantly lower computational cost than its non-grouped counterpart for a small $s_g$.
 An illustration of this architecture using three levels is presented in Fig. \ref{fig:MG-in-channels}.
 The multilevel block (Alg. \ref{alg:MGStep}) is applied by iteratively reducing the channel dimensionality until reaching the coarsest grid size $s_c$.
+Hence, the number of levels at each layer is given by $\textstyle{n_{\rm levels} = \Bigl\lfloor\log_2(\frac{c_{\rm in}}{s_c})\Bigr\rfloor}$, and the architecture uses more levels as the channel space widens.
+By choosing $s_g = s_c$ we have grouped convolutions on the fine and intermediate levels and a fully connected layer only on the coarsest level, which is a natural configuration that is also illustrated in Fig. \ref{fig:MG-in-channels}.
+Specifically, in our experiments we choose $s_c = s_g$ or $s_c = 2s_g$ which can serve as default choices.

 By letting the information propagate through the multigrid levels sequentially, we increase the number of convolutions and non-linear activations compared to the original CNN block.
 Thereby, we aim to increase the expressiveness of our MGIC-block, given a computational budget.